allison-johnson/my-recipe-box-client/NOTES.md

     [] Include route for searching

 [] Alphabetize recipes on home page (and within filtered categories as well)

+[] Maybe manage-recipes path should be a child of recipes path?
+That way, only recipesContainer would have to grab recipes from the Redux store?

 *ANNOYING THINGS*
 [] How to eliminate the need for an "extra" form in order to logout?